Here’s How Much it Cost to Backpack Across Iran

 - Currency: The Iranian Rial (IRR) is the official currency of Iran.
 But more often you’ll hear the money in Iran called Toman.
 1 Toman = 10 Rial.
 So if you’re quoted a price as 100,000 Toman, they’re asking for 1,000,000 IRR.
 Confusing right?
 Luckily my first few nights I stayed with Vali and his wife Esmat at their homestay in Mashhad and they would quiz me in the evenings over dinner by saying give me 75,000 Toman.
 And then I would rummage through my stack of cash to show the correct amount.

-- Exchange Rate: The exchange rate in Iran is a rollercoaster right now.
-In April 2021 it has been hovering around 250,000 IRR to $1 USD, however, this changes all the time.
+- Exchange Rate: The exchange rate in Iran is a rollercoaster right now and has been for a long while.
+In November 2022 it has been hovering around 350,000-360,000 IRR to $1 USD, however, this changes all the time.
 There is a government set official exchange rate around 42,100 IRR to $1 USD, but you’d only get this abysmal rate in a bank (so don’t exchange in a bank).
 You can check current market rates in Iran here.

 - Where To Exchange Money: Only exchange money at exchange offices where you will get market rate.
 You don’t want to exchange at a bank that will only get you the official rate (ie: not good), and black-market exchangers (illegal) on the street are best avoided.